MattBudiman/two-player-chess/README.md

 ChessGame is the driver class.

 The game is played according to the standard rules of chess.
+The white pieces are denoted by uppercase letters, while the black pieces are denoted by lowercase letters.

 Below are the steps to making a chess move:
 1. Type the alegbraic coordinates (eg. a1) of the piece that you wish to move.
 2. Type a dash.
 3. Type the alegbraic coordinates of the square to which you want to move the piece.
 Here is an example of what a legal move may look like: a2-a3

+Each time a player makes a move, the board flips orientation.

 This program automatically checks for invalid inputs.
 If a player makes and illegal move or does not format the move correctly according to the three steps above, the program will alert the player that he or she made an invalid input and will prompt that